aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/final-project/index.md

 - Some references (artworks/projects that are similar to what you would like to do)
 - Initial list of parts and components you think you will need

-You will present your idea in class on Monday (14/11/2022).
+You will present your idea in class on Thursday (16/11/2023).
 This is a very uninformal presentation and mainly serves as a way for us to discuss your ideas together.

 {{<hint info>}}
 It is ok if your idea changes after this.
 I am expecting it to change or evolve as you learn more about the topic. **You just need a starting point.**